 This artist is 'clutch' in our opinion and we continue to stand behind him in his success.
 Hip Hop Weekly Magazine get it together.... we are holding ya accountable on story written for this young phenoms rise to the top.
 He's put in work and done his part, need ya to do yours.
 Jeremiah I will get at ya with an updated article when they hit us back.
 You deserve better keep doing ya thang fam! -James (G4R)

 Gwapboy Dreadz featured article!
 Stay tuned to this story as we do a follow up soon.
 He's the real deal people believe us!
 His hit song Drugz is featured on this page and is being courted by TV/ Movie producers.
 Click to view full story!

-Former Bass player but lifetime musician my heart will forever always be in music. -James
+Former Bass player and lifetime musician my heart will forever be in music. -James Hollins